Common Car Insurance Scams

 Call the Police

-Report every incident to police and request an official report even for minor ones.
-Police reports create impartial records that protect you from false claims.
-Give honest detailed statements without admitting fault.
+Report every incident to the police and ask for an official report, even for minor ones.
+A police report creates an impartial record that protects you from false claims.
+Give an honest, detailed statement without admitting fault.

 3. 3